rdpeng/rprogdatascience/manuscript/nutsbolts.md

 ## Summary

-There are a variety of different builtin-data types in R. In this chapter we have reviewed the following
+There are a variety of different built-in data types in R. In this chapter we have reviewed the following:

 - atomic classes: numeric, logical, character, integer, complex